-Our platform incorporates certain third-party software obtained under licenses from other companies.
+Our platform incorporates certain third-party software obtained under licenses from other companies, including companies that sell products that compete with our platform.
 We anticipate that we will continue to rely on such third-party software and development tools in the future.
+There is no assurance that we will be able to renew licenses for third-party software that we use.
 Although we believe that there are commercially reasonable alternatives to the third-party software we currently license, this may not always be the case, or the software we currently license may be difficult or costly to replace.
 In addition, integration of the software used in our platform with new third-party software may require significant work and require substantial investment of our time and resources.
 Also, to the extent that our platform depends upon the successful operation of third-party software in conjunction with our software, any undetected errors or defects in this third-party software could prevent the deployment or impair the functionality of our platform, delay new feature introductions, result in a failure of our platform and injure our reputation.
 Our use of additional or alternative third-party software would require us to enter into license agreements with third parties.